gmlewis/go-flutter-stylizer/README.md

 $ flutter-stylizer -l ./...
 ```

+Note that this command does not modify any files.
+Also if any differences were found, it will exit with code 1
+which is useful for breaking pipelines.

 ### Show stylized output for a source file

 ```
 $ flutter-stylizer lib/path/to/file.dart
 ```

+Note that this command makes no changes to the file, but prints the
+stylized output to stdout.

 ## Features